Temitopesam1/AirBnB_clone_v3/README.md

-# AirBnB Clone - The Console
+# AirBnB Clone

-The console is the first segment of the AirBnB project at Holberton School that will collectively cover fundamental concepts of higher level programming.
-The goal of AirBnB project is to eventually deploy our server a simple copy of the AirBnB Website(HBnB).
+The Airbnb clone project is a project done at ALX software engineering school, the goal is to eventually deploy a server that servers a web application which is a simple copy of the AirBnb website. this is aimed to cover the fundamental concepts of higher level programming, database administration and management and system and network administration.

+The console is the first segment of the AirBnB project at ALX Software Engineering School.
 A command interpreter is created in this segment to manage objects for the AirBnB(HBnB) website.

 #### Functionalities of this command interpreter:
 * Create a new object (ex: a new User or a new Place)